kameelyan/mtg-coverage/README.md

 ## Build

 Run `npm run build` for a build of the coverage files.
 Requires the zip cli (native to Linux/MacOS [Look into 7z for Windows]) to complete.
+If the build fails and you have an existing dist folder, try deleting that folder and building again.

 ## After Build

+Edit the /dist/coverage/server/config/index.js file to point to a directory where you'd like the .txt files written to.
 In the /dist/coverage folder, execute Start.bat to run the Node Servers.